mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 ## Upgrade

-Manually upgrade Mathesar to the newest version:
+Manually upgrade Mathesar to the newest version using watch tower:

 === "Linux"
     ```